sonozaki/Ant/README.md

 You can use the following functions:

-Get_string -> get the value of a string field and copy it to the specified string, eg: "get_string (config_file," field ", array_destination);", If it can not find the field inside the file it returns -666, if it can not open the file -667, if no error occurs it returns 0.
+Get_string -> get the value of a string section and copy it to the specified string, eg: "get_string (config_file,"section", array_destination);", If it can not find the section inside the file it returns -666, if it can not open the file -667, if no error occurs it returns 0.

-Get_int -> return the value of an int field,
+Get_int -> return the value of an int section,
-If it can not find the field inside the file it returns -666, if it can not open the file it returns -667.
+If it can not find the section inside the file it returns -666, if it can not open the file it returns -667.

 ## Why -666 and -667 to handle errors?
 Because many values ​​in configuration files are usually -1 or -2, while -666 and -667 are less common.

 # Español